 Lime mortars and plasters are:

-- Not waterproof, thus protecting the building without sealing it.
+- Breathable, protecting the building without sealing it.

 - Does not attract moisture.
 Not required to be covered with a waterproof barrier in order to protect other materials around them.